kgl-research/kgl-research.github.io/team/_posts/2020-08-11-ahan-sabharwal.md

 alumni: true
 ---

 Ahan Sabharwal graduated with a Bachelor's in Data Science with a minor in Computer Science at UC Berkeley.
 His interests include machine learning engineering, algorithms, ML/data infrastructure, and security.
-You can find where he is now here: [LinkedIn](https://www.linkedin.com/in/ahan-sabharwal/)!
+Connect with him on [LinkedIn](https://www.linkedin.com/in/ahan-sabharwal/)!